techqueria/website/content/english/about/_index.md

 1. Network & collaborate with other Latinx in Tech
 2. Share resources/advice/job opportunities
-3. Engage with Techqueria by becoming a corporate or community partner
+3. Engage with Techqueria by becoming a partner

 Other things members do...